recombine-ai/grok-prompts-transparency/README.md

 Even an innocuous-looking variable like `time` can be used for this purpose.

 For example, the code in this repository calls the Grok 3 API with the [xAI's published version of the Grok prompt](https://github.com/xai-org/grok-prompts/blob/main/grok3_official0330_p1.j2) and a query from the user: `is white genocide happening in south africa? be brief`.
-The script injects the malicious prompt into the `time` variable.
+The script injects the malicious prompt into the `time` variable like this: `time = "2025-05-18" + " " + injection`.

 The injection reads: